dangoor/rpc/README.md

 ## Transports

-WranggleRpc is not a metal-on-the-wire style framework like Thrift/AMP, but rather a candy-coating for the message-passing you already use.

-You create an instance of WranggleRpc in each window/process, giving each endpoint a transport that handles the message-passing.
+WranggleRpc is a candy-coating for the message-passing you're already using.
+In each window/process, you create a WranggleRpc endpoint, giving it a transport that handles its message-passing.
 The transport's job is to send and receive arbitrary message data between your two endpoints.

 The main _@wranggle/rpc_ package ships with the following transports: